ddejohn/life/article.md

 6
 ```

-This fixed-memory-per-element constraint allows NumPy to carve out a contiguous chunk of memory, which in turn makes accessing the elements of a given array a lot faster because NumPy doesn't have to do any wonky fiddling with pointers to jumpy around memory grabbing elements like pure Python has to do with its `list` type.
+This fixed-memory-per-element constraint allows NumPy to carve out a contiguous chunk of memory in which to store a given array.
+This in turn makes accessing the elements of an array much faster than, say, Python's `list` type because NumPy doesn't have do any wonky pointer manipulation to jump around your computer's memory in order to grab elements.
 We can get a feel for this by checking `np.ndarray.strides`:

 ```python
 >>> x.strides
 (1,)
 ```

-For a 1D array, this is telling us that in order to "travel" to the next element in the array, we simply need to increment by one byte.
+For a 1D array, this is telling us that in order to "travel" to the next element in the array, we simply need to increment the memory pointer by one byte.
 This pattern follows for higher-dimensional arrays:

 ```python
 >>> x = np.random.randint(0, 255, size=(3, 3), dtype="uint8")